 Islanders' Jordan Eberle: Closer to a return

-Eberle (lower body) is getting closer to a return to the lineup, Brian Heyman of Newsday reports.
+Eberle (lower body) practiced Monday with a non-contact jersey, Andrew Gross of Newsday reports.

-Coach Barry Trotz stated Monday that Eberle is considered to be day to day.
-Trotz was also playing it coy when he said he's just not sure which day he will return.
-Eberle is skating with the team.
-The Islanders don't play again until Friday and Saturday.
-Trotz may decide to play it safe with Eberle and only activate him for the second of those back to back games in Buffalo on Saturday.
+Eberle has missed the last eight games due to the injury.
+It would seem that Eberle would be unlikely to play in a game until he can get through a full practice which would mean the earliest he would get back in the lineup is Thursday versus the Penguins.
+Eberle has only played five games this season and has three points, all assists, to go along with a minus-1 rating.
+Eberle is expected to return to the top line for the Islanders with Mathew Barzal and Anders Lee when healthy enough to play.

 More News